 How to deal with stress when travelling: Avoid excessive alcohol

 Especially when travelling in company, it is tempting to hit the hotel bar after a long day and have a couple of drinks.
 And don’t get me wrong; I don’t condemn that one bit.
 We’ve all been there… Happy hour on cocktails, too many G&Ts to count or hotel staff offering us to sell us the red wine by the bottle, so that we can relocate to the hotel lobby and they can finally close the restaurant for the night (whoops… only happened once, I promise.
 And we did refuse the offer and went to our rooms instead).

 But whilst it is good fun that evening, it often ends in a restless night with tossing and turning and a rather rough morning after.
 Which isn’t ideal if the next day is as jam-packed with meetings as the previous.

 So share a laugh and a giggle with the colleagues, but be a responsible adult at the same time, you’ll thank yourself the next morning.

 How to deal with stress when travelling: Get enough sleep

 Sounds obvious.
 If only it really was that easy.
 During travels my usual routine is out of the window.
 If I am working in the office, I more or less go to bed the same time and get up the same time every day.
 But travelling usually involves getting up really early the first day (like 4am early), making that first day rather long.
 Pair that with a late evening or ‘quickly checking my emails’ until midnight, and you will pay the price fairly soon.

 Not all of this might work for you, but these tips work for me.
-And with almost weekly travels for the best part of five years now, I’d say I’ve done enough research on the topic to give you my two pennies worth.
+And with almost weekly travels for the best part of six years now, I’d say I’ve done enough research on the topic to give you my two pennies worth.